elibarrow/BAE305-SP24-Lab3/README.md

 ## Lab Assignment Specific Items ##

+For Lab 3, the following materials are required:

+• A Digital Multi-meter (DMM): Fluke 87

+• A DC Power Supply: Global Specialties 1403

+•	3 Resistors: 2.2Ω, 270Ω, 1kΩ

+•	An LED (any type)

+•	A sliding switch (from the Sparkfun inventor’s kit)

+•	An electric motor (from the Sparkfun inventor's kit)

+•	A NTE 125 diode

+•	A 1kΩ trimmer potentiometer

+•	A TIP31C transistor

+No code is required to complete Lab 3

 ## Part 1 - LED Driving Circuits ##

- The first 2 questions of Part 1 of this lab was based on the circuit in the picture shown below.
+ The first 2 questions of Part 1 of this lab were based on the circuit in the picture shown below.

 <p align="center">